Sdiri-Abderrahmen/Graduation-Project/README.md

 To write some SPARQL queries

 *Step4 :
-visulaization of linked data & Starting the report
+visulization of linked data & Starting the report